circleci/circleci-docs/jekyll/_cci2/reusing-config.md

 order: 1
 ---

 This guide describes how to get started with reusable commands, jobs, executors and orbs.
+This guide also covers the use of parameters for creating parameterized reusable elements.

 * TOC
 {:toc}